jhotmann/tasker-phone-modes/README.md

 ### Tasks
-**DoNoDisturb** - a helper task for setting DND mode (can't be done via javascript).
-**DisplayRotate** - a helper task to turn on/off display rotation (can't be done via javascript).
+**Setup** - guides the user through setting up some variables and downloads the javasript files **DoNoDisturb** - a helper task for setting DND mode (can't be done via javascript) **DisplayRotate** - a helper task to turn on/off display rotation (can't be done via javascript) **UpdateJavascript** - downloads the latest javascript files from GitHub

-# Installation
-Coming soon

-# Configuration
+# Installation and Configuration
 ### Import Modes.prj.xml into Tasker (Not available yet)
 Download and import instructions will go here

 ### Run Setup task
-Coming soon
+Select the Tasks tab for the Modes project in Tasker and open the Setup task.
+Select the play button and follow the on screen prompts.
+Currently this just sets the %MODECONFIGPATH variable and then runs the UpdateJavascript task.

 ### Customize config files
 The base.config file should be used as a template for new config files.
 I have also included several of my config files as examples that you can modify to your needs.
-COMING SOON: a task to create config files without the need of a computer or text editor.
+I would recommend using a comptuer for this.

 base.config
 ```json